Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: Measuring quantum objects: dual affine sets, POVMs, and testers

-Informally, non-signalling channels are multipartite quantum channels which cannot be used for exchanging information.
-Let $k\in\mathbb{N}$ be the number, the Hilbert space corresponding to the total input and output, respectively, of such anon-signalling map are then given by
+Informally, non-signalling channels are multipartite quantum channels which cannot be used for exchanging information between distinct parties.
+Let $k\in\mathbb{N}$ be an integer.
+The Hilbert spaces corresponding to the total input and output, respectively, of such a non-signalling map are given by

-Then, a multipartite quantum channel $\map{C}:\L(\H_\inp)\to\L(\H_\out)]$ is non-signalling if its Choi state $C$ respects,
+Then, a multipartite quantum channel $\map{C}:\L(\H_\inp)\to\L(\H_\out)$ is non-signalling if its Choi state $C$ respects,

-Intuitively, the above property says that, discarding the output of party $\ell$ amounts to directly discarding its input, which implies that the only signalling of party $\ell$ happens from $\inp_\ell$ to $\out\ell$, but not to any other output $\out_{\ell'}$ (see Fig.~\ref{fig::non_sig} for a graphical depiction).
+Intuitively, the above property implies that discarding the output of party $\ell$ amounts to directly discarding its input, which implies that the only signalling of party $\ell$ happens from $\inp_\ell$ to $\out_\ell$, but not to any other output $\out_{\ell'}$ (see Fig.~\ref{fig::non_sig} for a graphical depiction).

-The requirements of Eq.\eqref{eqn::non_sig} are equivalent to stating that the map $\map{C}:\L(\H_\inp)\to\L(\H_\out)$ can be written as an affine combination of independent channels, that is $\map{C}=\sum_\alpha \gamma^{(\alpha)} \map{C^{(\alpha)}_1}\otimes \map{C}^{(\alpha)}_2\otimes \ldots\otimes \map{C}^{(\alpha)}_k $, where $\gamma^{(\alpha)}\in\mathbb{R}$, $\sum_\alpha \gamma^{(\alpha)}=1$, and all maps $\map{C}^{(\alpha)}_\ell:\L(\H_{\inp_\ell})\to\L(\H_{\out_\ell}) $ are quantum channels~\cite{Gutoski09,chiribella09_switch}.
+The requirements of Eq.~\eqref{eqn::non_sig} are equivalent to stating that the map $\map{C}:\L(\H_\inp)\to\L(\H_\out)$ can be written as an affine combination of independent channels, that is $\map{C}=\sum_\alpha \gamma^{(\alpha)} \map{C}^{{(\alpha)}_1}\otimes \map{C}^{(\alpha)}_2\otimes \ldots\otimes \map{C}^{(\alpha)}_k $, where $\gamma^{(\alpha)}\in\mathbb{R}$, $\sum_\alpha \gamma^{(\alpha)}=1$, and all maps $\map{C}^{(\alpha)}_\ell:\L(\H_{\inp_\ell})\to\L(\H_{\out_\ell}) $ are quantum channels~\cite{Gutoski09,chiribella09_switch}.

-It then follows that we have a simple characterisation of non-signalling quantum channels.
-For that, we define the projectors:
+From this, we obtain a simple characterisation of non-signalling quantum channels.
+To this end, we define the projectors:

-We emphasize that, here, the order in which the projectors $\map{P}_\ell$ are applied in Eq.~\eqref{eq::NS4} does not matter, since they all commute (making a construction of $\map{P}_{NS}$ via concatenation possible in the first place).
+We emphasise that, here, the order in which the projectors $\map{P}^{(\ell)}$ are applied in Eq.~\eqref{eq::NS4} does not matter, since they all commute (making a construction of $\map{P}_{NS}$ via concatenation possible in the first place).
 Hence, a linear operator $C\in\L(\H_\inp\otimes\H_\out)$ is a non-signalling quantum channel if and only if